fncbook/fnc/chapter1/stability.md

 `````
 ``````

-The algorithms in {numref}`Demo {number} <demo-stability-quadbad>` and {numref}`Demo {number} <demo-stability-quadgood>` are equivalent when using real numbers and exact arithmetic.
+The algorithms in @demo-stability-quadbad>` and {numref}`Demo {number} <demo-stability-quadgood are equivalent when using real numbers and exact arithmetic.
 When results are perturbed by machine representation at each step, though, the effects may depend dramatically on the specific sequence of operations, thanks to the chain rule {eq}`condition-chain`.

 ::::{prf:observation}
 The sensitivity of a problem $f(x)$ is governed only by $\kappa_f$, but the sensitivity of an algorithm depends on the condition numbers of all of its individual steps.